Industrialization, Urbanization, and Immigration in the Gilded Age

 - The corporate industries of late 19th Century America were the first beneficiaries of the welfare state.
 Through the help of legally obtained and generous governmental subsidies, hundreds of monopolies were formed that directly benefited corporate owners and directly harmed their workers.
 Our civil liberties require citizen maintenance and protection.

-- During the Gilded Age, the federal government played a big role in defining and protecting liberty in at least six capacities:
+- During the Gilded Age,, the federal government largely defined liberty through the eyes of business entrepreneurs and corporate entities.
+Federal officials believed that such unlimited economic freedom would benefit the nation as a whole and all Americans.
+To that end, the federal government played a big role in defining and protecting liberty in at least six capacities:

 - Passed the Freedom Amendments protecting the rights of America’s freed men and women, but failed to enforce both the 14th and 15th Amendments.